 Employers should also, ideally, give individuals the opportunity to respond to the decision, to make suggestions and to explain the impact of the cancellation on them.
 We recommend that employers look at each situation on a case-by-case basis, as far as is possible.
-Given that we are approaching the end of the leave year, in these exceptional circumstances, it is presumed that employers will permit leave to be carried over but this is something to confirm and employers will also need to take into account any local policies and local contractual terms which make reference to the cancellation of leave.
+Employers will also need to take into account any local policies and local contractual terms which make reference to the cancellation of leave.